Phoenix Elementary School District #1

 While performing the duties of this job, the employee is frequently required to stoop, reach, stand, walk, lift, pull, push, grasp, talk, hear, see and use repetitive motions, While performing the duties of this job, the employee may frequently lift and/or move up to 50 pounds of materials, etc. Specific vision abilities required by this job include close vision such as to read handwritten or typed material, and the ability to adjust focus.
 The position requires the individual to meet multiple demands from several people and interact with the public and other staff.

-The noise level in the work environment is moderate to loud.
+The noise level in the work environment is low to moderate.

 The information contained in this job description is for compliance with the Americans with Disabilities Act (ADA) and is not an exhaustive list of the duties performed by this position.
 Additional duties are performed by the individuals currently holding this position and additional duties may be assigned.